SunlayGGX/Storm/README.md

     - Increase/Decrease the camera motion speed
     - Increase/Decrease the clipping plane motion speed
     - Increase/Decrease the physics time step change speed.
 Valid only if we are not in replay mode, or if CFL is disabled.

+# Scripting API

+Scripting is done with lua.
+You'll be able to send lua command to the engine from a plain text file that is watched once every "refreshTime" millisecond for any changes.
+Just save your file after modifying it and the content will be sent.
+There is also the initialization file that allows to customize further the initialization of the engine.
+This custom initialization is done after the engine ended its normal initialization.

+The reasons I decided to include a scripting API is because :
+- we have too much inputs and too little keys to control all features I want to add.
+And it is starting to be a real bother to remember all keys.
+- we could control many instance of the application at the same time (just make them watch the same scripting file and they'll execute the command seemingly at the same time).
+- Better control over the parameter (where key input uses pre-built-in default value or separate manipulation to control how the action will respond, we can just pass users parameters to the script to execute).

+## Developpers notes

+The scripting wrapping was done to abstract modules from the scripting API we use.
+Like this, we could switch or add python, ... any scripting language we want with minimal effort.
+The entry point of the scripting API object/methods registration can be anything.
+Just use the macro "STORM_IS_SCRIPTABLE_ITEM" inside your class.
+If it is used inside a Singleton registered inside the SingletonAllocator, the call to the entry point will be automatic.
+Register all your methods, classes, ... inside ScriptImplementation.inl.h.
+An example of how to do it would be to look at how I did it with the SimulatorManager.
+Don't mind the include because this file will be included inside source file only + all singleton will be included anyway.
+Finally, be aware that all scripting will be executed inside the same Scripting thread that is a specific registered thread.
+Therefore, all method that the API calls should be responsible to dispatch the real execution to the expected threads to avoid any threading issues.

+## Exposed methods

+#### SimulatorManager (simulMgr)

+- **void advanceOneFrame()**: Advance the simulation to the next frame.
+Avalaible only if the simulation is paused.
+This is the same method bound to the key inputs.

+#### TimeManager (timeMgr)

+- **bool changeSimulationPauseState()**: Pause/Unpause the simulation.
+This is the same method bound to the key inputs.